Hmrinal/WineQualityTesting/README.md

 # Wine Quality Testing

 A dataset is taken which is saved as `winequality-red.csv`.
-First step is to import the necessary libraries like pandas, sklearn, numpy, etc. After this the dataset is read using read_csv and subsequently the feature extraction takes place.
+First step is to import the necessary libraries like `pandas, sklearn, numpy, etc`.
+After this the dataset is read using read_csv and subsequently the feature extraction takes place.
 Visualization of featues is done using the heatmap.

 ## 🔨 Basic Working: